-We’ve suggested ten steps for professionals considering a change of career, and classified it into the three broad stages that precede the action: self-assessment, exploration, and preparation.
+The following tips can help professionals considering a career changeover.
+They are classified as three general stages that precede the action: self-assessment, exploration, and preparation.

-This encourages you to think deeply about your current career and consider whether a lateral change within the company may suit you better than a full career change.
-If it is time to move on, this self-reflection will allow you the opportunity to custom-build a position that will meet your career needs better in the future.
+This encourages you to carefully consider your current career and decide whether a lateral change within the company could be more fitting than a complete career changeover.
+If it is time to move on, this self-reflection will enable you to custom-build a position that will better meet your career needs in the future.